raoulmfernandes/Fall2021_Dataviz_FinalProject_West3/README.md

 - Public Facilities

 The construction of the dashboard will be performed by Team West 3: Claire Harris, Jon Cordero, Raoul Fernandes.
 The work will be divided as follows:

-Narrative/Write-up: All
+1. Narrative/Write-up: All

-Design:  All
+2. Design:  All

-Development of Mapping and Metrics:
+3. Development of Mapping and Metrics:

-Tab 1: City Council Districts and Parks Location/Features (Claire Harris) Map of city council districts with park locations labeled Filter of park features to filter park locations by features Table of individual parks and features listed with counts.
+Tab 1: City Council Districts and Parks Location/Features (Claire Harris)
+- Map of city council districts with park locations labeled
+- Filter of park features to filter park locations by features
+- Table of individual parks and features listed with counts.
 Only parks with greater than 0 features will be displayed.

 Tab 2: City Council Districts and Public Facilities (Jon Cordero)
-i.
-Identifying the distribution of public facilities by City Council Districts to identify which districts have the most public services nearby ii.
-Filter of public services to identify best city council districts
+- Identifying the distribution of public facilities by City Council Districts to identify which districts have the most public services nearby
+- Filter of public services to identify best city council districts

 Tab 3: Parks Location/Features and Public Facilities (Raoul Fernandes)
-i.
-Parks and public facilities mapped together ii.
-Distances mapped from parks to the public facilities to visually identify the distances and identify which city council districts are planned better than the others
+- Parks and public facilities mapped together
+- Distances mapped from parks to the public facilities to visually identify the distances and identify which city council districts are planned better than the others